 4. How much will I recover from a settlement or judgment?

-There is no formula or standardized method for evaluating the likely settlement value or jury verdict potential in a given case.
+There is no formula or standardized method for evaluating the likely settlement value or jury verdict potential in a given case, but there is a process.
 Case value is case-specific.
-It depends upon factors including liability, nature and extent of injuries, nature and extent of permanent disability, economic losses (including lost wages and medical bills), disfigurement, embarrassment, and a host of other considerations.
+It depends upon factors including liability, nature, and extent of injuries, nature, and extent of permanent disability, economic losses (including lost wages and medical bills), disfigurement, embarrassment, and a host of other considerations.
 While our professionals can provide ballpark evaluations based upon results in trials and settlements of similar cases, no precise method exists for predicting how much an injured individual will recover in a given case.